necsi/scheduling_assistant/README.md

 ## Usage
   1. Update teams.csv with real teams, their domains and timezones.
-Do not push this change.

   2. Update time_of_day_constraints.csv if desired for availability based on time of day (rating 0-3 where 0 is unavailable, 3 is best time)